rhao/BackgroundRemover/README.md

 # BackgroundRemover

-Parallelized background removal on NoC created for CSCI 454 System-on-chip class.
+Parallelized background removal on NoC for FPGA created for CSCI 454 System-on-chip class.

 Algorithm calculates expected background on a set of training images, then removes background and replaces with new desired background on set of input images.